Mikata-Project/df_io/README.md

 ### Examples

-Write a Pandas DataFrame (df) to an S3 path in CSV format:
+Write a Pandas DataFrame (df) to an S3 path in CSV format (the default):

 ```python
 import df_io